Twitter considered stricter rules after Trump Proud Boys comment but chose not to act

 “If former President Donald Trump were any other user on Twitter, he would have been permanently suspended a very long time ago,” the employee told the committee.

-As Mr Trump tweeted ahead of the January 6 insurrection, particularly a December 19 tweet in which he urged his supporters to “be there” and that it would be “wild”, the Twitter employee said that “it felt as if a mob was being organized, and they were gathering together their weaponry and their logic and their reasoning behind why they were prepared to fight”.
+As Mr Trump tweeted ahead of the January 6 insurrection, the Twitter employee said that “it felt as if a mob was being organized, and they were gathering together their weaponry and their logic and their reasoning behind why they were prepared to fight”.

+“Prior to December 19, again, it was vague, it was non-specific, but it's very clear that individuals were ready, willing and able to take up arms,” the employee said.

+“Statistically impossible to have lost the 2020 Election.
+Big protest in D.C. on January 6th.
+Be there, will be wild!”
+Mr Trump tweeted on December 19 2020.

 Register for free to continue reading